danedwardsdeveloper/simple-order--portfolio/Journal.md

 -  Completely forgot about journaling but I've been working on the website every waking moment.
 The launch is in sight!!
 -  246 tests passing

+# Tuesday 13 May

+-  Have launched the site even though it has a fair few issues and missing features after reading The Lean Startup.
+I have tons to do but I need validated learning that people are interested and willing to pay for the concept, otherwise it's a waste of time as a business (though still valuable development practice)